skupperproject/skupper-example-containers/README.md

 ## Overview

-This example is a very simple multi-service HTTP application deployed across a Kubernetes cluster and a bare-metal host or VM.
+This example is a very simple multi-service HTTP application deployed across a Kubernetes cluster and a bare-metal host or VM running containers.

 It contains two services: